Why We Do Hard Things: Bikepacking in the Wind River Mountains

 For 10 hours.
 Or something like that.

-At every bend we thought we were nearing the top, only to see another section of steep-as-fuck and rocky-as-hell bit ahead of us, running with water from snowmelt.
+At every bend we thought we were nearing the top, only to see another section of steep-as-heck and rocky-as-hell bit ahead of us, running with water from snowmelt.

 We decided we were in purgatory.
 But instead of crying I laughed, swore, and resorted to singing.